Spreadsheet alternative

 Can we export results after the campaign?

-PagePledge is designed to give school admins campaign totals and transaction visibility.
-Export needs can be handled as part of onboarding.
+PagePledge gives school admins campaign totals and transaction visibility in the dashboard.
+Specific export needs can be handled as part of onboarding.

 Is this only for large schools?

-No. Smaller schools can benefit too, especially when one person is managing donations, reading logs, and communication.
+No. Smaller schools benefit too, especially when one person is managing donations, reading logs, and family communication at the same time.

 Bring your next readathon online.